click here to return home

 Mudslinging.
 Suddenly, refuting the opposition’s argument wasn’t enough.
 You could attack the candidate, his personal history, his associates—nothing was off limits, except the truth, of course.

-When you get trolled, you must troll back, but Adams didn’t want to stoop down to the Democrat’s level.
+When you get trolled, you must troll back, but Adams didn’t want to stoop down to the Democrats’ level.
 Unfortunately, Jackson’s campaign style wasn’t his own anymore, it was now part of the fabric of American politics.
-If Adams wanted to win as the nominee from the newly-formed National Republican Party, he had to join the fray.
+If Adams wanted to win the presidency again, he had to join the fray.

 Fortunately, it was pretty easy to attack Jackson.
 He fought brutal wars against Natives, had a penchant for dueling, and, as depicted in this pamphlet that even an illiterate voter could comprehend, Jackson ordered the execution of deserters from his militia.
 None of these are lies.
 But still, all of these “flaws” were expected of an already-devious candidate.
 Adams had to hit below the belt for Democrats to hear his message.